Organization of Yugoslav Nationalists: Croatia

 ORJUNA was particularly active in threatened regions: Dalmatia, Slovenia, and Vojvodina.
 One of ORJUNA's first public actions took place following the assassination of the Interior Minister Milorad Drašković by the Crvena pravda faction of the Communist Party of Yugoslavia (KPJ) in July 1921.
 ORJUNA organised public protests in Split where suspected communists were attacked in the streets and their homes ransacked, as well as two days of protests in Zagreb where clashes with Croatian Bloc supporters took place.
 ORJUNA deemed Drašković's assassination as casus belli, justifying violence against enemies of the state.

 In Croatia (including Dalmatia), ORJUNA's activities were primarily aimed against the HSS and independent federalist politicians Ante Trumbić and Mate Drinković.
 Special units established by ORJUNA carried out armed attacks against the opponents' political rallies.
 In Dalmatia, ORJUNA organised public protests against the Croatian Bloc.
 The violence was not always directed at political rallies, and there were instances where the Action Groups targeted Croat-owned shops for staying open during public holidays meant to celebrate the anniversary of the proclamation of Yugoslavia.
-In October 1922, the Party of Rights established the Croatian National Youth (HANAO) in response to ORJUNA's activities.
-(Note: Other sources indicate that HANAO was established under the patronage of the HSS-dominated Croatian Bloc coalition, which included the Party of Rights.
-The organisation became increasingly radical, and its political positions coincided with those of the Party of Rights.
-The HSS eventually withdrew its support to HANAO and turned to the Party of Rights for support.
-In any case, HANAO was inspired by the pre-First World War organisation Young Croatia, which was itself inspired by the ideology of the Party of Rights, specifically its Frankist faction.)
+In October 1922, the Croatian Party of Rights (HSP) established the Croatian National Youth (HANAO) in response to ORJUNA's activities.
+(Note: Other sources indicate that HANAO was established under the patronage of the HSS-dominated Croatian Bloc coalition, which included the HSP.
+The organisation became increasingly radical, and its political positions coincided with those of the HSP.
+The HSS eventually withdrew its support to HANAO and turned to the HSP for support.
+In any case, HANAO was inspired by the pre-First World War organisation Young Croatia, which was itself inspired by the ideology of the HSP, specifically its Frankist faction.)
 Physical and armed clashes between the two organisations were frequent, occurring almost daily in Zagreb and Petrovaradin.